 Twin Peaks & Violet Hill Hike — Map and Elevation

 To illustrate the difficulty level, the elevation profile should give you a really clear picture of what to expect on The Twins Hike.
-On the elevation profile, you can see the Twins on the second hill.
+Just to be clear, this hike consists of scaling and descending two subsequent hills — Violet Hill and The Twin Peaks.

 Here’s a quick video of The Twins Hike, so that you can see what to expect.